Azure/azure-sdk-tools/tools/tsp-client/README.md

 }
 ```

-Note that tsp compile currently requires the "main" line to be there.
+> NOTE: tsp compile currently requires the "main" line to be there.

+> NOTE: This file replaces the package.json checked into the `azure-rest-api-spec` repository.